 - Head down to your basement or slide into the crawl space beneath your floor.
 Take a flashlight, hammer, shims, and carpenter’s glue with you.

 - Have a friend or family member walk around on the floor while you are below it and listen carefully for any squeaks or movement.
 When you hear one, knock from below so you can alert your helper to a squeak.
 This will let them know to slowly walk back and forth in that area so you can pinpoint the exact location of the squeak.
 What you will most likely find is a gap between the joist and the subfloor.

 - Take one of the wood shims and cover it with carpenter’s glue, then place it in the gap you discovered and tap it in place softly with the hammer.
 You want to tap it in just enough, so it fills the gap.

 - If you find that the space between the joist and subfloor is actually too small for a shim, then run a bead of construction adhesive in the gap instead.
 As the glue dries, it will fill in that space and eventually harden.

 - If you did not see a gap from underneath the floor joists then chances are your squeak is happening due to some planks rubbing against each other.
 A simple fix for this is to sprinkle baby powder on the floor in the area of the squeaks.
 This will help stop the rubbing.
-Simply clean excess powder off floor when done.
+Simply clean excess powder off the floor when done.

 Things You Will Need